mpettersson/InterviewReview/InterviewReview.md

 	* ALL leaf nodes will be at the same level, and that level has the maximum number of nodes.
 	* Will have exactly 2^k - 1 nodes, where k is the number of levels.
 - AVL Tree (Adelson-Velsky and Landis)
-	* A self balancing binary search tree.
+	* A self-balancing binary search tree.
 	* Maintains height of two child sub-trees.
 	* If at any time children heights DIFFER by more than ONE, the tree is rebalanced via ROTATIONS.
 	* Lookup, Insertion, Deletion all take O(log n) time (both average and worst case) where n is number of nodes.
 - Red-Black Tree
-	* A self balancing binary search tree.
+	* A self-balancing binary search tree.
 	* Each node has a color (red or black) property, used to ensure the tree is approximately balanced.
 	* Balancing is "good enough" to ensure an Insertion, Deletion and Lookup time of O(log n).
 	* Are faster and require less memory than AVL trees.